MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 **Q:** I’m an admin, and how do I know if my Viva Engage network is eligible for reporting conversations and comments?

-**A:** Only networks that are in the Viva Engage Preview are eligible for the reporting conversations experience.
-In the Viva Engage network admin center, if your network is eligible, you should see Report Conversations under Content and Security.
+**A:** All tenants that have configured Viva Engage for their organization (either seeded or premium) are eligible for the reporting conversations experience.

 **Q:** Can I add multiple emails for the reports to be sent to?